LukasKorotaj/grubomarchy/README.md

 ---

 # Fork Info
-This is a fork of Omarchy that uses GRUB instead of Limine, doesn't require disk encryption and, because of that, uses sddm.
+This is a fork of Omarchy that uses GRUB instead of Limine, doesn't have disk encryption and, because of that, uses sddm.
+It also supports a flexible disk configuration.

 ## Why?
 I sometimes need to dual-boot on my laptop with one nvme-slot.